tijmenvangulik/ErgometerJS/README.md

 - 1.1.0
   * Added WebHid support
   * The promise of the send function is now resolved after receiving all the data. (for both usb and ble)
-  * Error handling and conenction Stablity enhancements
+  * Error handling and connection stability enhancements
+- 2.3.0
+  * Cordova android usb support

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)